Boston - Newport - New Haven (162 miles)

 Standard Hotel: Days Inn or similar, Batavia, NY

 In the morning, we will head to Toronto, ON.
-We will tour this scenic city, stopping at the CN Tower, Casa Loma, Toronto City Hall.
-This is also where we will spend the night.
+We will tour this scenic city, stopping at the CN Tower, Toronto City Hall.
+After lunch we will come to take the Mariposa Toronto Harbour Cruise and also visit the Ripley's Aquarium of Canada.
+After dinner we will go to hotel and rest.

 Most recognizable landmark and the tallest building in Canada.
 Enjoy panoramic views through glass floor observation decks and see why this structure was recently nominated one of the Seven Wonders of the Modern World.